vishipayyallore/speaker-series-2023/dotnet-6-on-aws/20230930_codecommit/README.md

 ![AWS Code Commit Repository | 100x100](./Documentation/Images/AWSCC_Repository_2.PNG)

-## X. Clone the repositories to local machine
+## 3. Clone the repositories to local machine

 > 1. Clone the repositories to local machine
 > 1. You **need to use the GIT credentials generated in the previous step** to clone the repositories